 If you’re experiencing vision problems from cataracts, there is hope.
 If you have a mild case, a combination of a different eyeglass prescription and better lighting in your home, office, or other environment can improve your vision.
 In more advanced cases, your optometrist will likely recommend cataract surgery to remove the cloudy lens and replace it with a clear one.

 Cataract surgery is one of the most common procedures today.
 In fact, the American Academy of Ophthalmology estimates that 2 million people undergo the procedure each year.

 During the procedure, the doctor will gently remove the cataract from the eye and replace it with an artificial intraocular lens (known as an IOL).
 Because it’s a common procedure, cataract surgery is usually performed in an outpatient clinic or in your eye doctor’s office.
 There is no need to stay in a hospital and you can usually resume your normal activities in just a few days.

 If you’ve exhausted every other solution and still suffer from blurry vision from cataracts, surgery may be an option.
-Schedule a consultation online or call 519-744-5452 to book an eye doctor's appointment at Dr. Richard Scheid & Associates and together, we’ll determine if cataract surgery is right for you.
+Schedule a consultation online or call 519-744-5452 to book an eye doctor's appointment at KW Provision Eye Care (Dr Scheid and Dr Joulaie) and together, we’ll determine if cataract surgery is right for you.